-- √ Light fixtures should be appropriate to the scale and character of the site and design of the corridor. - ✓ Glare should be controlled by using light fixtures with parabolic reflectors to direct light downward rather than outward. - V Light of an appropriate color quality should be used in order to preserve the natural daytime colors of objects. - $\sqrt{\ }$ LED lighting should be recommended. - √ Adequate lighting to side and rear entrances shall be provided for safety and security. - √ All exterior lights shall be designed and located in such a manner as to prevent objectionable light and glare to spill across property lines. - √ Poles that are less then twenty feet in height should be encouraged for general area lighting. - X Flashing or moving lights shall be prohibited.
+- √ Lighting shall be designed to create a pedestrian friendly environment. - V Light fixtures should be appropriate to the scale and character of the site and design of the corridor. - √ All areas intended for pedestrian traffic should be appropriately lit with fully-shielded, downward directed light fixtures. - √ Glare should be controlled by using light fixtures with parabolic reflectors to direct light downward rather than outward. - ✓ Light fixtures can also be an attractive site element and should be selected to complement the architectural style and materials of nearby buildings. - Light of an appropriate color quality should be used in order to preserve the natural daytime colors of objects. - $\sqrt{}$ LED lighting should be recommended. - √ Adequate lighting to side and rear entrances shall be provided for safety and security. - ✓ All exterior lights shall be designed and located in such a manner as to prevent objectionable light and glare to spill across property lines. - √ Pole lighting that are less than twenty feet in height should be used for general area lighting. - X Flashing or moving lights shall be prohibited.